Expense-Reimbursement Policy

 • Employees are attending a business meeting within the office which is occurring over a meal period

-4. Reimbursement for meal expenses incurred is subject to the maximum rates set out below.
-These rates include taxes and gratuities, up to 15%.
+3. Reimbursement for meal expenses incurred is subject to the maximum rates set out below, before taxes and maximum gratuities, up to 15%.

 • Breakfast – Maximum Amount – $15.00